guirkgumbo/fs-cli-v4/README.md

 close the terminal

 Unfortunately, passing parameters to the commands below like it has been done in the command above will not work.
-The easiest way would be to add `NETWORK_ID` and `EXCHANGE_ADDRESS` to your `.env` file like it explained in [Additional parameters](#additional-parameters) section above or to add them to `pm2.config.js` file to `env` field e.g. replacing
+The easiest way would be to add `NETWORK` and `EXCHANGE_ADDRESS` to your `.env` file like it explained in [Additional parameters](#additional-parameters) section above or to add them to `pm2.config.js` file to `env` field e.g. replacing